leopcastro/record-shop/README.md

 ## Running the application
 GNU `make` is being used for shortcuts of Docker and Docker Compose commands.

-For starting the application in the first time run the following:
+When starting the application for the first time, run the following command:

 `make up-build-dev`

+It should build the containers, do a composer install and start the containers.

-This is a list of some additional commands, more can be found in the `Makefile`
+This is a list of some additional useful commands, more can be found in the `Makefile`
  - `up` for just starting the containers
  - `down` for applying compose down command
  - `php-sh` to access the PHP container